-The intent of the City of Vancouver's Childcare Guidelines is to inform the creation of safe and quality childcare facilities that provide a range of opportunities for the social, intellectual and physical development of children.
+The intent of the City of Vancouver's Childcare Guidelines is to inform the creation of safe and quality childcare (also known as child day care) -facilities that support healthy outcomes for children provide a range of opportunities for the (in social, emotional, intellectual cognitive and physical development realms). of children.

-These design guidelines apply where childcare facilities that offer licensed childcare serving children up to School Age (except for those in temporary structures) are required:
+These design guidelines apply where to childcare facilities that offer licensed childcare serving children 0-5 yearsup to School Age (except for those in temporary structures), including applications in which childcare facilities are required:

-- as a condition of rezoning; or - for conditional approval of development permit applications.
+- as a condition of rezoning; or - for conditional approval as a condition of development permit approval applications.